sfakiana/SANS-CTI-Summit-2021/README.md

 # SANS CTI Summit 2021
 This repository includes the references used for the presentation titled "Still thinking about your Ex(cel)?
-Here are some TIPs" (alternative title is Technology enablement in the intelligence cycle and the role of Threat Intelligence Platforms).
+Here are some TIPs" (alternative title is The past, present and future of Threat Intelligence Platforms).
 The presentation took place during SANS CTI Summit 2021 on 21-22 January 2021.

 # The brief history of TIPs